The Samsung Galaxy S8’s beautiful hardware deserves a more unified software experience

 Where the heart is

 Home is Bixby’s most forward-facing feature.
 It’s the thing that pops up when you give the devoted button a short press (down the road a longer one will bring up Voice).
 At first glance, it looks like any number of content hubs that Android hardware makers have plopped on top of the operating system.
-After using the phone for a week, mine currently has recently played Spotify songs, my daily step count, reminders and the weather, among others.
+After using the phone for a week, mine displays recently played Spotify songs, my daily step count, reminders and the weather, among others.

-As with Bixby’s underlying technology, Home is designed to become more useful over time.
-The more you use it, the more contextual information it can pull in and the more potentially helpful it becomes.
+As with Bixby’s underlying technology, Home is designed pull in more and more contextual information over time, potentially becoming more helpful along the way.
 For the moment, however, it’s hard to see it as much of anything beyond a standard content hub.
 Not a bad thing, mind, but not nearly revolutionary.

 Add voice, the promised third-party support and a clear connected home strategy, and Bixby starts to look like a truly compelling smart assistant.
 It could well end up being the connective tissue that finally unites generations of features laid a top of Android — and what helps truly distinguish its software offering from the competition.
 For now, however, it feels rushed out in order to make the S8 deadline.